vectordotdev/timber-ruby/README.md

 ## Overview

 Ruby logs are broken.
-They're noisy, unparseable, hard to use, and in the context of concurrent production environments, unreadable.
+They're noisy, unparseable, and in the context of concurrent production environments, unreadable and hard to use.
 Current logging systems built for ops engineers didn't help us.
 This is why we built Timber.
 It takes a different approach to Ruby logging by integrating directly with your app.
-Instead of prefixing your logs with tags, Timber captures context and metadata without changing your logs.
-This makes them easy to search, use, and _read_!
-Logs have more potential than anything to give you application insight, Timber unlocks this.
+Instead of prefixing your logs with tags, which makes them hard to read, Timber captures context and metadata without changing your logs.
+This makes them easy to search, use, and _read_, giving you unparalleled insight into your Ruby app.

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Powerful logging**](#usage)